nicbrow3/Mediapipe-web/Architecture Guide.md

 - The global ready pose hold timer is still used for transitioning from IDLE to READY state, ensuring the user must hold the ready pose for a minimum duration before starting reps.

 This approach eliminates phantom reps and ensures accurate, robust rep counting for both single- and two-sided exercises.

+## State-Driven Rep Counting and Graph Display

+- **Single Source of Truth:**
+  Rep counting and the rep history graph are now driven by the global tracking state (`ACTIVE`, `READY`, `PAUSED`, etc).
+  - **Reps and graph data are only recorded when the tracking state is not `PAUSED` (i.e., only during `ACTIVE` or `READY`).**
+  - The tracking state is determined by all relevant logic, including landmark visibility, strict mode, and grace periods.
+  - This ensures that all user-facing features (UI, rep counting, graph) are always in sync and respect the user's settings.

+- **Implementation:**
+  - Each rep history entry stores the tracking state at the time it was recorded.
+  - The graph only displays data from times when the state was `ACTIVE` or `READY`.
+  - Rep counting is only performed in these states as well.

+- **Benefits:**
+  - This approach eliminates duplicated logic, reduces bugs, and makes the system easier to maintain and extend.

 *This document details a data-driven architecture optimized for a React workout tracker using MediaPipe Pose, structured for clarity for both*